Code-Crafter-s-Consortium/.github/profile/README.md

 # Code Crafter's Consortium

+### Welcome to the Code Crafter's Consortium code repository!
+Join our Discord Server here.
+[Discord Server](https://discord.gg/xddmYTyweH)

 ## Code worth sharing!

-This organization is intended to be a place to share UCSs, machine scripts, report scripts and other applications to do with CV.
+This is intended to be a central place to share the fine code people have written for CV.
+This may include:
+* UCSs
+* SQL Queries
+* Report Scripts
+* Machine Scripts
+* Applications

+Our intent is to keep the projects shared on here the type of projects that have many hours invested into them and have value for that reason.

+## We welcome your contribution!
+If you would like to contribute, please clone the desired repo and open a pull request.
+If you would like to become a maintainer or owner, please contact Patrick Hurst at patrick@in-nova-tech.com or message him on Discord.